ventus-ag/docs/_docs/coretasks/Secrets.md

 {: .no_toc }
 ---

-{% include alert.html type="info" title="Note" content="In this page, you can find an explanation of what is the "secret", how to create and use it." %}
+{% include alert.html type="info" title="Note" content="In this page, you can find an explanation of what is the Secret, how to create and use it." %}